pemoriarty/DietMixtureModel/README.md

 ###Purpose:
 This is an online supplement for:
  Moriarty, P.E., T.E.
 Essington, E.J.
 Ward.
 2016.
 A Novel Method to Estimate Prey Contributions to Predator Diets.
-Canadian Journal of Fishery and Aquatic Sciences. *In review.*
+Canadian Journal of Fishery and Aquatic Sciences. doi 10.1139/cjfas-2016-0149

 This document demonstrates an example of the mixture model described in the above article.
 In this supplement, we provide a simulated dataset and an actual dataset used in the article above.
 We use the provided R code to run our mixture model in order to estimate the model parameters for the datasets.
 Code was built and tested under R version 3.1.0.